vlstill/presentations/202001_rh_research_day/pres.md

     concurrency tests \pause
   - concurrency tests in DIVINE are \emph{deterministic} -- they cannot sometimes fail and sometimes succeed \pause
-  - new tests might be needed

 ## Verification & After

 - verification can be resource intensive
   - due to parallelism
   - due to inputs/unspecified values
+  - due to memory tracking

 . . .